calimangto119/Portable_Python_IDE/README.md

 2. **Install Python:**
    - Install the regular version of Python using the official installer.
    - Optionally, copy the installed Python folder into your **PPython** folder on the USB drive if you want to keep everything portable.
+   - Install pip and pyqt5 if not already installed before first launch.
+Packages required for IDE's User Interface.

 3. **Copy the IDE Script:**
    - Place the IDE script (e.g., `RDB_To_CSV_Database_Viewer.py`) on your USB drive.